Frequently asked questions

 I like the choreography.
 Am I allowed to perform it?

 For public performances, always ask permission.
-In many cases — for example when it’s a charity performance or a small non-commercial performance for children — I will allow you to perform it for free.
-For (semi-)professional performances and competitions, a modest and reasonable fee will apply.
+In many cases — for example when it’s a charity performance or a small non-commercial performance for children — I will permit you to perform it without a fee.
+For semi-professional and professional performances and competitions, a modest and reasonable fee will apply.

 Do I need to be a professional dancer?

-It is not a requirement to dance “The Spider” but it surely helps.
+Being a professional dancer is not a requirement to perform “The Spider,” but it certainly helps.
 Besides the first pose, there are many elements that will look much better if you are a trained dancer.

 How long does it take to rehearse this choreography?